shawnmckinney/LdapEntityManager/DESIGN.md

 #### YAML Model File

 A model file is created to map between the logical and physical data structure.
+Its attribute names correspond with the entity class.

 ```
 # sample LEM model: